Multi-Factor Authentication (MFA) Implementation

 Scope and Exceptions: Where Implementation Fails

-MFA's effectiveness depends entirely on deployment scope.
+Partial MFA deployment creates identifiable gaps that attackers specifically target, making scope the primary determinant of whether MFA actually reduces organizational risk.
 MFA for executives only is better than no MFA, but it leaves the rest of your organization vulnerable.
 MFA for everything except legacy systems creates a backdoor that attackers will find and exploit.
 MFA with exceptions—backup codes stored insecurely, legacy protocols that don't support MFA, "emergency" workarounds that become permanent—unravels the protection.

 This is where many organizations stumble.
 Scope sounds simple until you start implementing.
 Your email system needs MFA.
 Your cloud applications need MFA.
 Your VPN needs MFA.
 Your administrative consoles need MFA.
 But your legacy system from 2003 doesn't support MFA.
 That mainframe application doesn't support MFA.
 The SCADA system that runs critical equipment doesn't support MFA.
 Do you make exceptions?